 The Inge Center also conducts periodic Guest Artist presentations, providing artistic instruction by knowledgeable guest artists to school audiences as well as the general public.
 Partnering with the 24-Hour Company of New York City, the Inge Center sponsors three versions of the 24-Hour Plays, bringing students from various high schools and colleges in the region to work together to create new plays in a creatively intense pressure cooker that inspires wild artistic achievement and life-long friendships.
 Other programs and partnerships have included the Dana Foundation and Lincoln Center Institute for the Arts in Education Aesthetic Education teaching artist and classroom teaching programs; Kennedy Center American College Theatre Festival Inge House Scholarship scenes and workshops, Educational Theatre Association (Thespians) playwriting scholarships, and Lecture-Demonstrations throughout the region on the legacy of William Inge.

 The Inge Center has periodically commissioned and produced new work from past resident playwrights.
-This past year the Inge Center partnered with Cornerstone Theater of Los Angeles and the 5.4.7 Arts Center in Greensburg, KS to create and produce a new play written by Marcia Cebulska, documenting the recovery of Greensburg from the largest tornado in recorded history.
+Among these commissions is a partnership with the Cornerstone Theater of Los Angeles and the 5.4.7 Arts Center in Greensburg, KS to create and produce a new play written by Marcia Cebulska, documenting the recovery of Greensburg from the largest tornado in recorded history.

 The Center continues to produce the annual William Inge Theatre Festival, a nationally renowned event that offers educational and cultural programming.
-In June of 2009 The William Inge Theatre Festival was named the Official State Theatre Festival of Kansas when the bill SB1 was signed by the Governor.
+In June of 2009 The William Inge Theatre Festival was named the Official State Theatre Festival of Kansas when Senate Bill 1 was signed by the Governor.